 Traditional four-year B.S. degrees

-These programs seek to enhance students? values orientation and ethics and provide them with liberal arts and technical knowledge, and critical-thinking and communication skills to perform proficiently in entry-level positions in health care organizations.
+These programs seek to enhance students' ethics and values orientation, and to provide them with liberal arts and technical knowledge, as well as critical-thinking and communication skills to perform proficiently in entry-level positions in health care organizations.
 The students will experience:

 - An interdisciplinary Core Curriculum based in the liberal arts tradition.